rwmoskaluk/Udactiy_CARND_Project_3_Traffic_Sign_Classifier/README.md

 * The shape of a traffic sign image is **(32px, 32px, 3 channels)**
 * The number of unique classes/labels in the data set is **43**

 #### 2. Visualization of Dataset

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the frequency of the labels for the training set of data.
 In the training set we can see that there are varying frequencies from under 250 to well over 1750.
-This can lead to a bias towards specific types of traffic signs (shape, color, or symbology)
+This can lead to a bias towards specific types of traffic signs (shape, color, or symbology).
+The next picture shows example of what one of each labeled training data images looks like.

 ![alt text][image1]

+![alt text][image3]

 ### Design and Test a Model Architecture